What to Do With an Inheritance

 When a loved one passes away, you may receive an inheritance as a final gift.
-An inheritance, like any large, unexpected sum of money, is a unique opportunity for financial stability.
+An inheritance, like any large, unexpected sum of money, is a unique opportunity to help build financial security.

 But, as with any financial windfall, an inheritance can also be a source of stress.
-If mismanaged, your inheritance could leave your financial health unchanged—or even damaged, if it leads you to take on more debt than you can afford.
+If mismanaged, your inheritance could leave your financial health unchanged—or even damaged, if it leads you to spend more than you can afford.

 That's why it's crucial to act slowly and strategically when you inherit part or all of a loved one's estate, especially considering the emotional difficulties of losing someone close to you.
 Here are eight ways you can use your inheritance to help you improve your financial stability.